 Exercising for Healthy Hormones During Luteal Phase

-Days 14- 21 – First part of luteal phase – During this time your progesterone goes up and this is when you can cause most damage if exercising too much.
-If you are always working out intensely so you can have a six-pack abs that will deplete your hormones.
+Days 14- 21 (First part of luteal phase): During this time, your progesterone increases.
+This is when you can cause the most damage if exercising too much.
+If you’re always working out intensely to get six-pack abs, that will deplete your hormones.
 Women aren’t supposed to have six-pack abs but should have a layer of fat.
-So, don’t feel like you have to have your work out in overdrive all the time.
+So, don’t feel like you have to have your workout in overdrive all the time.

-Just do flexibility exercises, yoga, vibe plates and light walking.
+Just do flexibility exercises, yoga, vibe plates, and light walking.
 We don’t want your heart rate to go up.
 This is where most women make themselves sick.
-Tanking your hormones during this time can lead to long term effects like PMS, cancer and other hormone problems.
-Stay away from stressors like inflammatory foods, emotional stress and high intensity work outs.
+Tanking your hormones during this time can lead to long-term effects like PMS, cancer, and other hormone problems.
+Avoid stressors like inflammatory foods, emotional stress, and high-intensity workouts.
 Take time to find ways to reduce your stress.

-Days 21-28 – Second part of luteal phase.
-This is when your hormones start to go down.
-This is a great time for intense workout like sprints, CrossFit, HIIT and other high intensity workouts.
-By working hard your hormones will go down and we want them to at this time of the month.
+Days 21-28 (Second part of luteal phase): This is when your hormones start to go down.
+It’s a great time for intense workouts like sprints, CrossFit, HIIT, and other high-intensity workouts.
+By working hard, your hormones will go down, and we want them to at this time of the month.
 This will help your hormonal health and induce the process if it is a little behind.
 There is an exception to this.
-If your luteal phase is too short, then you want to continue to rest during this time until your hormones are back in balance.
+If your luteal phase is too short, then you’ll want to continue to rest during this time until your hormones are back in balance.

 Understanding How Exercise Can Help or Deplete Your Hormones

-Understanding how your exercise routine affects your hormones is important to help maintain healthy hormones.
-Many of us exercise to look better but it should be to feel better.
-The amazing thing about exercising for health though is that when you start to feel better you often start to look better too.
-So, take care of your hormones by understanding the important part exercise plays in your hormonal health.
+Understanding how your exercise routine affects your hormones is essential to maintain healthy hormones.
+Many of us exercise to look better, but it should be to feel better.
+The fantastic thing about exercising for health is that when you start to feel better, you often begin looking better, too.
+So, take care of your hormones by understanding the important role exercise plays in your hormonal health.